monmima/main-aide-memoire/old/terminal/README.md

 # Terminal Aide-Mémoire

-## Linux version

-To find out what version of Linux you are running, use this command:

-    cat /etc/os-release

 ## Invisible files in folder

 If you have invisible files in a folder, it's probably because you don't have the reading rights you need.